wimvanderbauwhede/RefactorF4Acc/README.md

 ## READ THIS FIRST

 - This tool was developed for a specific purpose: refactoring FORTRAN77 code into Fortran 95 code _suitable for offloading to GPUs and FPGAs_.
 The refactorings it includes are there to support that goal.
 Therefore, many refactorings that you might do to improve code on CPU, e.g. to benefit from SIMD, are _not_ included, for example replacing loops by array operations.
+- To perform static code analysis, the compiler requires all array bounds to be constants at compile time.
+If your code contains array bounds defined using variables, in particular subroutine arguments, the analysis can't work.
-- The resulting code is also _not_ GPU-ready, as explained
+- The resulting code is also _not_ GPU-ready, as explained below.
 - This is a research project and because of the limited time I can put into it, it is _definitely not complete or bug free_.
 Therefore, the chance that it might not work on your particular code is quite high.
 - I would like you to get in touch but I can't guarantee a speedy resolution of your issues.

 ### Known issues

-- The compiler currently assumes that functions are pure, i.e. they do not use global variables.
-If your code uses impure functions, refactoring should still work but the globals in functions will not be removed.
-- The compiler does not replace C preprocessor macros, so it your code uses these, make sure to run `cpp` in advance.
+- The compiler completely ignores C preprocessor macros, so it your code uses these, it is best to run `cpp` in advance.
 - The compiler supports mainly F77.
 If your code is a mixture of F77 and F90 or later, it may or may not work.
 - Some F77 features are ignored (i.e. kept as-is), notably `ASSIGN`, `DECODE` and `ENCODE`.
 - `SAVE` statements are deleted in PROGRAM code units, ignored elsewhere.
 - "The extension of named `COMMON` block storage by `EQUIVALENCE` association of a variable and an array" as tested by `NIST FM302 TEST 013` is not handled correctly.
 - `EQUIVALENCE` handling for arrays is incorrect for non-constant indices.

 ## What is this?